Closed

 What is the CALQ — Publication and Critical Documentation?

-CALQ – Publication and Critical Documentation provides up to $20,000 to support publication and critical documentation in the arts.
-It covers monographs, electronic publications, exhibition catalogues, research, design, translation, editing, promotion, and related specialist fees.
+CALQ’s Publication and Critical Documentation program supports professional artists and independent curators in Quebec through financial assistance for publication and critical documentation projects.
+It covers monographs, electronic publications, exhibition catalogues, as well as research, design, translation, editing, and promotion.

 How much funding can be received?